Diversity at Camp in the 1920s!

 Attracting and creating diversity in the camp setting has always been a challenging prospect.
 There are a number of obstacles that come into play when trying to create a camp community that reflects the greater world our girls live in.
 But for 90 years, WeHaKee Camp for Girls has been committed to providing the most diverse community it can through a variety of methods.
 First of all, WeHaKee approaches diversity not only from the viewpoint of skin color or race, but also socio-economically, through faith & spirituality, developmentally, and geographically.

 WeHaKee has always maintained a campership program in which generous benefactors have provided funds to help girls attend WeHaKee when their family finances could not cover the program fees.
 Camp Nebagamon, a boys camp north of WeHaKee, also believes in the power of a diverse camp community and raised significant funds through their Nebagamon Foundation.
 They in turn have partnered with WeHaKee to help us continue our diversity tradition by funding girls and families of lesser means for multiple experiences at WeHaKee.
 And we are deeply grateful for their support!

-And lastly, WeHaKee has developed a strong reputation among international families with girls and young women travelling to WeHaKee each summer from countries such as France, Spain, Saudi Arabia, Scotland, Croatia, Hungary, Colombia, Guatemala, Bahrain, Australia, Germany, South Africa, England, Ireland, Mexico, India, New Zealand and Russia just to name a few.
-The cultural exchange that occurs when girls live, play, have fun and build lifelong relationships together is remarkable!
+And lastly, WeHaKee has developed a strong reputation among international families with girls and young women traveling to WeHaKee each summer from countries such as France, Spain, Saudi Arabia, Scotland, Croatia, Hungary, Colombia, Guatemala, Bahrain, Australia, Germany, South Africa, England, Ireland, Mexico, India, New Zealand, and Russia just to name a few.
+The cultural exchange that occurs when girls live, play, have fun, and build lifelong relationships together is remarkable!

 Thanks for reading this week.
 As always, God Bless and have a great day!